 CharChar trains Literacy Support Specialist teachers (qualified Malawian graduate teachers) who volunteer to teach for one year at CharChar supported government primary schools.
 These teachers deliver phonics centred English lessons daily.
 They also take small groups of children throughout the day for additional phonics based activities, to reinforce class based learning.
 Additionally, CharChar Literacy Support teachers run a CharChar library for the whole school.
 CharChar also provides a range of teaching and learning resources, supplementary reading books, and a colour-illustrated dictionary for primary school children.

 Watch the video

-Std 1 girls excited to turn the pages of their first ever reading books!
+Std 1 girls excited to turn the pages of their first ever storey books!

-Tales of child abuse and dreams of becoming an agent for change in their communities inter woven with family pressure on young girls to leave school to marry and pressures on boys to abandon their education to work in the family fields or seek manual work in the city.
+The reality of life for children in rural Malawi can be harsh.
+Our creative writing competition revealed tales of child abuse and dreams of becoming an agent for change in their communities.
+Often there is family pressure on young girls to leave school and marry, and on boys to abandon their education to work in the family fields, or seek manual work in the city.

 However there is also a lot of good news!
 At the school where our writing competition took place, a record 68 children sat their Primary School Leaving Exam, 21 of which were selected to attend government secondary schools (chosen out of 12 schools in the educational zone).

 For the first time ever at this school, 2 children were selected for Government Boarding School.
 One of them was Kezziah, a girl who won first prize in the CharChar creative writing competition.
 Kezziah was the only girl out of the 12 schools in the zone to gain a place at the highly coveted Government Boarding School.